 This strategy ensures we can effectively, service each and every site we maintain, knowing exactly what we are working with, with no surprises, or need to hope that someone took note of a particular quirk.
 Further, if we find something that can enhance an aspect of the framework, we roll it out to all our sites, benefiting all our clients.

-When we build a sites, they all may look different but underneath the hood there's a single engine we know very well, meaning your site will always be running at peak efficiency.
+When we build sites, they may all look different but underneath the hood there's a single engine we know very well, meaning your site will always be running at peak performance.